skynettoday/skynet-today/_posts/briefs/2020-06-21-face-recog-police.md

 ## Summary

-*   Recent protests in racial discrimination and police brutality led to IBM, Microsoft, and Amazon to either stop or pause selling face recognition technology to law enforcement.
+*   Recent protests in racial discrimination and police brutality led IBM to cease developing facial recognition technology and Microsoft and Amazon to pause selling face recognition technology to law enforcement.
 *   While this is a good starting point, as companies are not only acknowledging but addressing known flaws and biases in face recognition systems, much work remains to be done.
 *   In particular, continued pressure from the public is needed to ensure ethical developments and regulations of face recognition technology in the future.